Cristina Deutekom: Life

 On 26 October 2011, a tribute gala concert for her initiated by baritone Ernst Daniël Smid was staged at the Royal Theater Carré.
 This was the soprano's last public appearance.

 Vocal technique

-For fast coloratura passages, Deutekom developed a glottal-stop technique which was both admired and derided.
-Some people described it as a type of yodeling, while others criticized it and dubbed "cluckatura."
+For fast coloratura passages, Deutekom developed a glottal-stop technique, sometimes called glottal staccato.
+In her own country, a few criticized it as hinting of yodeling, while others dubbed her coloratura technique "cluckatura."
+Elsewhere her technique was extra appreciated.
+In Italy she was named singer of the year in 1973 and 1974, precisely because of her deliveries of bel canto.

 Personal life

 She married Jacob "Jaap" Deutekom, a boxer, in 1952 and they had a daughter, Irma, born in 1955.

 Deutekom died on 7 August 2014 after a fall in her home.